 Use 10- or 11-point font*, single spacing for paragraphs.

-*Note regarding font sizes: Font sizes can vary depending on font selected.
-Generally, the title should be the largest and the body text the smallest, with the byline and subhead in between.
-Please use your best judgment.
+*Note regarding font sizes: Readability can vary by font family, so 12-pt. text in one typeface may be readable whereas 12 pt. in another may not.
+Please use your best judgment when setting type sizes.
+A good rule of thumb is: The title should be the largest and the body text the smallest, with the byline and subhead somewhere in between.

 We recommend a maximum of 10 pages per one hour of lecture time.